A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: The partition strata are supports

-The following is one of the main results of this paper: \begin{theorem} Let $\hn:\mn \to \an$ be the Hitchin map. \begin{enumerate} \item For every partition $\ven$ of $n$, the stratum $\sn$ is a support for all the sheaves
+\jc{We can now prove one of the main results of this paper.
+To state the result let us recall that for a partition $\un{n}=(n_1,\dots,n_r)$ of $n$ we introduced the stratum $S_{\ven}^\times \subset \cA_n$ parametrizing spectral curves with $r$ smooth irreducible components $C_i$ of degree $n_i$ over $C$ intersecting transversally in $n_in_j(2g-2)$ nodes (\cref{lem:deltasn}) and the dual graph of these curves is denoted by $\Gamma_{\ven}$ (\cref{not:Gamma-n}).} \begin{theorem} Let $\hn:\mn \to \an$ be the Hitchin map.
+For every partition $\ven$ of $n$, the stratum $\sn$ is a support for all the sheaves

-\item More precisely, for every $r$ in the range of (\ref{eq:range_supp}), there is a direct summand in $^p\!\!{\mathscr H}^{r}(\bR {\hn}_{*}\QQ) $ which is the intermediate extension of the local system $\cL_{r, \ven}$ on the open set $ {\snode} \subset \sn$, whose stalk at a point $a\in \snode$ is
+More precisely, for every $\jc{i}$ in the range of (\ref{eq:range_supp}), there is a direct summand in $^p\!\!{\mathscr H}^{\jc{i}}(\bR {\hn}_{*}\QQ) $ which is the intermediate extension of the local system $\cL_{\jc{i}, \ven}$ on the open set $ {\snode} \subset \sn$, whose stalk at a point $a\in \snode$ is